 Export attributes into any format required

 Imagine you are a retailer selling TVs.
-A large wholesalers wants to sell your TVs too but they require their product information in a very specific CSV format.
-They want the TV specifications to be within one box and separated by line like this:
+A large wholesaler wants to sell your TVs too but they require their product information in a very specific CSV format.
+They want the TV specifications to be within one box and separated by a line like this:

 All of these attributes will be stored separately within the PIM, but it is easy to export them in this format if necessary.